Fire and rescue services

 More information:

-There are some private clinics in Lilongwe and Blantyre.
-They may not meet Australian standards.
+There are some private clinics in Lilongwe and Blantyre, but they may not meet Australian standards.
+Most doctors and hospitals require up-front cash payment.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.